5The sons of Japheth: Gomer and Magog and Madai and Javan and Tubal and Meshech and Tiras.

 4“Go and tell David my servant, ‘This is what Yahweh says: “You are not to build me a house to dwell in,

-10and from the day that I commanded judges to be over my people Israel; and I will subdue all your enemies.
+10from the day that I commanded judges to be over my people Israel; and I will subdue all your enemies.
 “Moreover I tell you that Yahweh will build you a house.

 12He will build me a house, and I will establish his throne forever.

-19Yahweh, for your servant’s sake and according to your own heart, you have worked all this greatness to make known all these great things.
+19O Yahweh, for your servant’s sake and in accord with your own heart, you have worked all this greatness to make known all these great things.

-23“Now, Yahweh, let the word that you have spoken concerning your servant and concerning his house be established forever, and do as you have spoken.
+23“Now, O Yahweh, let the word that you have spoken concerning your servant and concerning his house be established forever, and do as you have spoken.

-4David took from him 1,000 chariots and 7,000 horsemen and 20,000 footmen, and David hamstrung all the chariot horses but reserved of them for 100 chariots.
+4David took from him 1,000 chariots and 7,000 horsemen and 20,000 footmen, and David hamstrung all the chariot horses but reserved enough of them for 100 chariots.

-5When the Syrians of Damascus came to help Hadadezer king of Zobah, David struck of the Syrians 22,000 men.
+5When the Syrians of Damascus came to help Hadadezer king of Zobah, David struck down of the Syrians 22,000 men.

 7David took the shields of gold that were on the servants of Hadadezer and brought them to Jerusalem.